Butch Goring Was The LA Kings’ First Star, Fan Favorite

 “No one in the National Hockey League had ever done that,” added Goring.
 “They were the first fans that had ever done that.
 That was exciting.
 That was a great memory for me.”

-Despite Goring’s heroics in game six, the Bruins won game seven to eliminate the Kings, who made the playoffs in six of Goring’s eleven seasons with the team, but never got out of the second round.
+Despite Goring’s heroics in Game 6, the Bruins won Game 7 to eliminate the Kings, who made the playoffs in six of Goring’s eleven seasons with the team, but never got out of the second round.

 “We obviously didn’t have as much success as we would’ve liked,” Goring lamented.
 “I can remember some pretty good years that we had, but for me, not winning the Cup in LA was a huge disappointment.
 Every year, you’re starting off and you’re hoping you’re going to win one.
 For me, playing the first eleven years of my career and not winning a Cup was disappointing.”